Troy Hebert

-Troy Michael Hebert (born April 19, 1966) is a politician from Jeanerette, Louisiana, currently serving as the who is the former commissioner of the Louisiana Office of Alcohol and Tobacco Control (ATC).
+Troy Michael Hebert (born April 19, 1966) is a politician from Jeanerette, Louisiana, who is the former commissioner of the Louisiana Office of Alcohol and Tobacco Control (ATC).
 Hebert was appointed commissioner by Republican Governor Bobby Jindal and served in the role until December 2015.
 A jury awarded an ATC agent he fired nearly $400,000.
 The FBI investigated him in 2016 for extorting sex from a woman.
 He has served in the Louisiana House of Representatives and Louisiana State Senate.
 He has been divorced three times and has lived in North Carolina since 2018.